How to Build Credit to Buy a House

 Quick Answer

-Here are five steps you can take to prepare your credit for the mortgage process.
+If you're planning to buy in the next few years, here are five steps you can take to prepare your credit for the mortgage process.

 1. Check Your Credit Report

-If you happen to find inaccurate or unfair information on your credit reports, you have the right to dispute that information with the relevant credit bureau.
+If you happen to find inaccurate information on your credit reports, you have the right to dispute that information with the relevant credit bureau.
 If the reporting agency confirms your dispute with its investigation, it'll update or remove the negative information accordingly.

 2. Make On-Time Payments